Alex-Gurung/OpenRLHF/docs/two_stage_aggregation.md

 - `trainer/ppo_utils/group_aggregation.py`: grouping, prompt templating, LOO reward computation, and reward attachment.
 - `trainer/ppo_utils/experience_maker.py`: emits `group_id`/`response_text` from vLLM rollouts to support grouping.

+### LL-delta weighting (aggregator reward)
+- LL-delta generator rewards can be weighted by the aggregator answer’s task reward (`contribution * aggregator_reward`).
+- Even in generator-only mode, one aggregator answer per prompt is generated/scored when weighting is enabled so the weighting term has real rewards.

+### How LOO rewards scale candidate contributions

+The Leave-One-Out (LOO) mechanism automatically scales each candidate solution's contribution based on how it affects the aggregator's performance.
+For each candidate i in a group of K candidates:

+1. **Measure performance without candidate i**: Run aggregator on the K-1 other candidates → reward `r_-i`
+2. **Estimate performance with candidate i**: Average the rewards when other candidates are dropped → `reward_with_i = mean(r_-j for j≠i)`
+3. **Compute marginal contribution**: `generator_reward[i] = reward_with_i - r_-i`

+**Interpretation:**
+- **Positive reward**: Candidate helps the aggregator (when included, aggregator does better than when excluded)
+- **Negative reward**: Candidate hurts the aggregator (misleading/incorrect solution that reduces aggregator performance)
+- **Magnitude**: Larger absolute value means stronger positive or negative contribution

+**Example:** With K=4 candidates and aggregator rewards r_-0=0.6, r_-1=0.7, r_-2=0.5, r_-3=0.8:
+- Candidate 0: reward = mean(0.7, 0.5, 0.8) - 0.6 = 0.067 (slightly helpful)
+- Candidate 2: reward = mean(0.6, 0.7, 0.8) - 0.5 = 0.200 (very helpful)
+- Candidate 1: reward = mean(0.6, 0.5, 0.8) - 0.7 = -0.067 (slightly harmful)
+- Candidate 3: reward = mean(0.6, 0.7, 0.5) - 0.8 = -0.200 (very harmful)

+This reward signal trains the generator to produce candidates that improve aggregation quality while avoiding misleading or redundant solutions.

 ### Important implementation details

 #### Group ID management with dynamic filtering